Asian community reeling after Lunar New Year shooting

 The dance studio where the shooting occurred is located a few blocks from city hall on Monterey Park’s main thoroughfare of Garvey Avenue, which is dotted with strip malls of small businesses whose signs are in both English and Chinese.
 Cantonese and Mandarin are both widely spoken, Chinese holidays are celebrated, and Chinese films are screened regularly in the city.

-Lynette Ma, 28, woke up to text messages from worried friends asking if she was okay.
+Lynette Ma, 28, woke up to text messages from worried friends asking if she was OK.
 She had planned to take her mother to the festival on Sunday, but instead they sat in a city park coming to terms with the tragedy.

 “It was just the most terrible thing,” she said.
 “It’s just awful because you never expect it to happen somewhere so close to home.”